Smith's vole

-Smith's vole (Myodes smithii) is a species of rodent in the family Cricetidae.
+Smith's vole (Craseomys smithii) is a species of rodent in the family Cricetidae.
 It is also known as Smith's red-backed vole and is found only in Japan.

 This vole is named after Richard Gordon Smith, (1858–1918) who, after falling out with his wife, traveled the world hunting for animals and keeping a record of his travels and discoveries in eight large leather-bound diaries.
 He spent some time in Japan where he collected mammals for the British Museum, including the type specimen of this vole.

 Taxonomy

 There has been considerable discussion as to the phylogeny of this species.
 The molars grow continually during the animal's life and because of this trait, it was at one time placed in the genus Phaulomys.
-However, studies using mitochondrial and nuclear ribosomal DNA have shown that it is closely related to the Japanese and Asian species, Myodes rufocanus, and the Korean species, Myodes regulus and that there is no support for its inclusion in Phaulomys.
-The ever-growing molars in M. smithii are now believed to be independently derived from a rooted Myodes ancestor endemic to Japan.
+However, studies using mitochondrial and nuclear ribosomal DNA have shown that it is closely related to the Japanese and Asian species, Craseomys rufocanus, and the Korean species, Craseomys regulus and that there is no support for its inclusion in Phaulomys.
+The ever-growing molars in C. smithii are now believed to be independently derived from a rooted Craseomys ancestor endemic to Japan.
+Phaulomys is now considered a subgenus of Craseomys, and contains this species, the Japanese C. andersoni, and the Korean C. regulus, although the exact taxonomy remains unsettled.

 Distribution

 Smith's vole is found on the Japanese islands of Dogo, Honshu, Kyushu and Shikoku.
-Also at Oki and four cities and one town in the region of Mikawa.
+On Honshu, it is found across the central and southern part of the island, but absent from the northern part.